Prague Main Train Station

-Prague’s main train station (Hlavní nádraží) is one of the final architectural glories of the dying Habsburg Empire, designed by Josef Fanta and officially opened in 1909 as the Franz-Josefs Bahnhof.
+Prague’s main train station (Praha hlavní nádraží) is one of the final architectural glories of the dying Habsburg Empire, designed by Josef Fanta and officially opened in 1909 as the Franz-Josefs Bahnhof.
 It was later renamed to Wilson Station, and today is generally referred to as the Main Station (Praha hlavní nádraží).
-Between 1972 and 1979 the station was extended by a new terminal building, including an underground station and a main road on the roof of the terminal.
+Between 1972 and 1979, the station was extended by a new terminal building, including an underground station and the main road on the terminal roof.

 Reservation and Ticketing

 It is possible to purchase tickets online at the Czech railway website 60 days prior to travel for destinations in the Czech Republic and for selected destinations in the EU.
 You can also buy them from any train station in Prague or elsewhere in the Czech Republic.
 At Prague’s main train station, the ticket counters are on the basement level.
 Most locals do not make advance reservations, and tickets are generally available to all destinations right up until the day of travel.
 If you are in a hurry, it is also possible to buy a ticket from the conductor, but be prepared for an extra charge.

 Ordinary Czech trains aren’t the most comfortable ones, and especially if you travel on certain slow ones, you might find the experience quite annoying.
 However, Eurocity and Intercity trains connecting Prague with other major European cities like Vienna, Budapest or Berlin are nice.
 Announcements on those EC and IC train are also in English, and service includes a restaurant and a choice of first- and second-class compartments.
 If you catch an Italian-made express train Pendolino (operated by Czech Railways) or RegioJet (run by StudentAgency), you can certainly count on luxury, including free refreshments, electric sockets and wi-fi.
 Unfortunately, those services are very limited.